Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 * Now that the environment for hadoop has been configured let's contine with the configurations for **core-site.xml**, **hdfs-site.xml**, **yarn-site.xml**, and **mapred-site.xml**

-> I recommend installing Sublime Text so that all 4 **xml** files can be opened at the same time.
-This will save you time.

 * Let's first configure the **core-site.xml**.
 This is located in etc/hadoop inside the installation directory for Hadoop.
 The needed configuration is below.
+This will set the paths for your HDFS data to be stored.

 > 1. ```
 >    <configuration>